January-February 2025

 • EL EMET FUND: helps beautify and maintain our temple, underwrite holiday festivities, projects.
 In honor of a simchah, a mishebeirach, yahrzeits. $10.00 minimum

-• FUND FOR THE FUTURE: helps ensure future growth in all temple activities. $100.00 minimum
+• EET’s TOMORROW: helps ensure future growth in all temple life.
+No minimum

 • HAMERMESH MUSIC FUND: provides special music programs and resource materials. $18.00 minimum